Research-grade peptides · Third-party tested

 Peptide Storage & Handling Guide: Best Practices for Research

 Proper storage is critical for maintaining peptide integrity.
 Degradation from heat, moisture, or repeated freeze-thaw cycles can reduce purity and compromise research results.
-This guide covers best practices for handling research peptides from receipt through use.
+This guide covers best practices for handling lyophilized peptide reference materials.

 Lyophilized (Freeze-Dried) Peptides